Playa Zipolite: Community

 The community known as Zipolite consists of an approximately one-mile stretch of beach with a street that parallels it.
 It has a central neighborhood, Colonia Roca Blanca, situated at the western end where many of the hotels and restaurants are located.
 Colonia Roca Blanca is named for the island or large rock just off the shore, which is white due to bird guano.
 Until 2014, the main street was the only paved street within the community.
 It is officially called the “Paisan” but locals call it the Adoquín.
 The town now has three streets paved with yellow brick and stonework.
 Further behind the beach and Adoquín is a larger road that connects Zipolite with other local communities such as San Agustinillo and Puerto Angel.

 There are no building codes enforced here, so constructions vary as to materials and quality.
 There are no banking services here.
 An automated teller machine's (ATM) at Playa Zipolite Hotel (next to Casa Mexoni), in the Pharmacy below Move Gym, and also in the restaurant Sabor A Mar.
 Several bank branches are in Pochutla.
 There is no currency exchange either, but many places take U.S. dollars.
-Very few places accept credit cards.
+Many places now accept credit cards, though many establishments are cash only.
 Almost all the establishments that face the beach have palapa sheltered restaurants and bars in front and lodging in the back.
 These lodgings can vary from wood huts, to simple concrete structures and often include hammocks and places to pitch tents.
 Most baths are shared.
 There is no high-rise development here and almost none of the lodgings offer air conditioning or hot water.

 Zipolite also has a variety of restaurants from the standard Mexican to international cuisine and vegetarian choices.
 Many of the local restaurants are owned by expatriate Italians and serve pasta dishes as well as pizza.
 One restaurant serves crepes because of its French expatriate owner.
 Nightlife in Zipolite is subdued, however, in the high season (Nov. through May), some surprisingly good musicians pass through town.